fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 - **Economy** - Factor variable with levels **Developed** and **Developing** <br/>

-I will consider a simple model where all predictors enter linearly.
-I will not consider any interaction or nonlinear terms in the model.
-I do not have any prior knowledge of which specific interaction/nonlinear terms should be included in the model, nor do I have posed a specific hypothesis about interactions/nonlinearity.
+We will consider a simple model where all predictors enter linearly.
+We will not consider any interaction or nonlinear terms in the model.
+We do not have any prior knowledge of which specific interaction/nonlinear terms should be included in the model, nor we have posed a specific hypothesis about interactions/nonlinearity.
 Our dataset is not large enough to reasonably include even just all simple linear interaction terms, or for that matter, two cubic spline knots for each numerical variable to model nonlinear terms.
 We should remember that this dataset consists of panel data of effective sample size of as low as 179 (depending on how strongly the observations for each country are correlated, and these correlations will be strong since such country characteristics do not change in time that much).
 The rule of thumb for a number of predictors in such a case is between ~ 179/10 = 18 and ~179/20 = 9, which nicely corresponds to our total number of predictors of interest.
 Thus, to obtain reasonable estimates of interactions and nonlinearities, we would have to guess which interactions (and/or nonlinear terms) to include from the data itself, which is not an advisable approach.

 Before we start the modelling, we will do some variable renaming to shorten the predictor names. <br/>